2graphic/sinap-ide/app/components/graph-editor/README.md

 - Update hit detection.
 - Make it so that if any part of a component is caught within the selection box, it is selected.
+- Make sure to handle hit testing of custom shapes.
+- Reorder drawable elements on `addSelectedItem`.
 - Drawable elements need to update geometry based on properties [^This is related to property binding.].
   - Node Position